John Francis Mitchell: Other initiatives

 In 1983, Mitchell was appointed to U.S. President Ronald Reagan's National Security Telecommunications Advisory Committee.
 He was a senior member of the Institute of Electrical and Electronics Engineers and was a chairman of the Electronic Industries Alliance.
 He was a recognized expert on world trade, serving as director of the National Association of Manufacturers, and an expert on federal fiscal policy.
-Mitchell was a director of Bell & Howell Company, a trustee of the Engineering Advisory Council, Marquette University, and an active participant in the Easter Seals (US) Campaign and a member of the Presidents Council of the American Lung Association.
+Mitchell was a director of Bell & Howell Company, a trustee of the Engineering Advisory Council, Marquette University, and an active participant in the Easter Seals (US) Campaign and a member of the President's Council of the American Lung Association.
 Mitchell was a trustee at Illinois Institute of Technology, the Dublin City University and the University of Limerick Foundation.
 He was one of the architects, which also included Chuck Feeney, of the huge expansion of the University of Limerick during the 1990s and 2000s through his work on the University of Limerick foundation.
 As a philanthropist and member of IIT's Philip Danforth Armour Society, Mitchell established endowed scholarship funds for the Camras Program, the Leadership Academy and electrical engineering students.
-To date, the John F. Mitchell scholarship funds have supported more than 70 students at the university.
+As of 2012, the John F. Mitchell scholarship funds had supported more than 70 students at the university.